How Knowing What Causes Divorce Will Save Your Relationship

 Remember why sex is so important in a relationship at all costs.
 If you pay close attention to keeping this up, you can protect your relationship from ending.

-If one person in the relationship isn't holding up their end of the bargain, it will be inevitable to cause problems.
+If one person in the relationship isn't holding up their end of the bargain, it will inevitably cause problems.
 Marriage, ideally, should always be fifty-fifty, but that isn't always the case.
 When you share your life with someone, it is reasonable to assume that they will do half the work.
 Disagreements surrounding missed housework and solo parenting are among the top complaints about couples who struggle with this.

 The best way to protect your relationship from this is to have a conversation.
 Talk about the expectations that you have for one another and how you will solve problems.
 Have a game plan in place for what you will do if an expectation is unmet or not met to its fullest potential.